SamhitReddy5/Signature_Forgery_Checker/README.md

 # Signature Forgery Detection using Siamese Neural Networks

 ## Overview
 This project implements an offline signature verification system using a Siamese Convolutional Neural Network (CNN).
-The model compares two signature images and determines whether they belong to the same person (genuine) or if one is forged.
+The system compares two signature images and predicts whether they belong to the same person (genuine) or if one is forged.

-The system automates signature verification without manual feature extraction, making it efficient and scalable.
+The approach uses deep learning to automatically learn features from signatures, avoiding manual feature engineering.

 ---